allisonhsin/Data-Analyst-in-SQL/README.md

-# Data-Analyst-in-SQL
+### Data-Analyst-in-SQL

-A datacamp project using techniques such as aggregation, cleaning, labeling, Common Table Expressions, and correlation to produce recommendations on how the company can maximize revenue!
+This is a <code>datacamp</code> project where I used techniques such as aggregation, cleaning, labeling, Common Table Expressions, and correlation to produce recommendations on how the company can maximize revenue!